-Document legalisations (apostille and authentications) and Certificate of No Impediment to Marriage for Victoria are provided through the Melbourne Passport Office at Level 2, Collins Square, 747 Collins Street, Docklands between the hours of 8.30am and 1.00pm Monday to Friday.
+Passports, document legalisations (apostille and authentications) and Certificates of No Impediment to Marriage for Victoria are provided through the Melbourne Passport Office at Level 2, Collins Square, 747 Collins Street, Docklands.

 Please email email@example.com for further information about upcoming visits and events.